Fishing & Hunting Report - Aug 18, 2014

 South Central Region

-Lower Wisconsin State Riverway - The water levels on July 10, at the Prairie Du Sac dam was 12,400 CFS.
+Lower Wisconsin State Riverway - The water levels on August 14, at the Prairie Du Sac dam was 5,493 cubic feet per second.
 Please call 1-800-242-1077 for current river flow at the Prairie Du Sac dam.
-The sandbars have begun to reappear throughout the Riverway providing good locations for camping.
-There is rain possibly forecasted for this weekend so canoeists should monitor the water levels carefully and always secure your canoe and equipment well.
-Please remember that camping is restricted to no more than three days on State owned islands and sandbars.
+The fishing reports on the Riverway indicate good catches of catfish and smallmouth bass.
+The secret is finding the deep holes or areas where cold water streams enter the riverway.
+There are plenty of sandbars throughout the riverway providing ample locations for camping.
+Please remember that camping is restricted to no more than three days on state-owned islands and sandbars.
 Camping at these locations is restricted to persons and their equipment arrived by watercraft only.
 A camping permit is not required.
-Fishing reports have been mixed due to the high water but there have been reports of catfish and bass biting in the Lone Rock area. - Matt Seguin, property manager
+The Lower Wisconsin State Riverway has a "carry-in, carry-out" policy which means people must take the trash they create with them. - Matt Seguin, property manager

 Horicon DNR Service Center area